SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

 In the code above, we implement the following features:

-1. In the `playBtnAction:` method, we firstly hide the `displayImageView` image view.
-Then check the `mediaType` enum value of the `selectedMedia` object to see if the selected media file is a video.
-Furthermore, update the `placeholder` string of the `positionTextField` with the video duration and invoke the `playVideo:withCompletion:` method of `DJIMediaManager` to start playing the video.
+1. In the `playBtnAction:` method, we hide the `displayImageView` image view.
+Then check the `selectedMedia`'s `mediaType` object to see if the selected media file is a video.
+Set the `placeholder` string of the `positionTextField` to the video duration and invoke the `playVideo:withCompletion:` method of `DJIMediaManager` to start playing the video.

 2. In the `resumeBtnAction:` method, we invoke the `resumeWithCompletion:` method of `DJIMediaManager` to resume the paused video.